amboar/checklists/README.md

 ## Implementation Design Philosophy

-The implementation tries not to be overly-prescriptive in the tools you're familiar with.
+The implementation tries not to be overly-prescriptive in the tools you must be familiar with.
 Primarily, `cl` is a wrapper around `$EDITOR` and `git`, and is implemented as a POSIX-compliant shell script.